0999ad/OSINT-timeline/README.md

 ## Screenshots

 _Add screenshots to demonstrate the web interface.
-Replace these with your own screenshots._
+To be updated

 ![Add New Entry](screenshots/add_entry.png)
 ![Query Timeline](screenshots/query_timeline.png)